yyssl88/Cardinality-Estimation/README.md

 python transfer_vector_minhash.py ${instances} ${output_vectors} ${dim}
 ```

-* instances: the path of training, validation or testing queries (or features except threshold)
+* instances: the path of training, validation or testing queries (set, delimiter=" ")
 * output_vectors: the path of output vectors that are transformed from strings
 * dim: the dimensions of output_vectors